apache/cordova-medic/README.md

 - Windows Phone8 tests:
   - platform, mobilespec and js  from master branch, plugins from dev branch (cordova-js is built and copied in)

+- Windows8 tests:
+  - platform, mobilespec and js  from master branch, plugins from dev branch (cordova-js is built and copied in).
+Tests are executed on Local Machine, no support to run tests on connected device.

 The tests use COHO and CLI for as much as possible to ensure that the developer tool chain is working.